The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \subsubsection{Security Controls}

 \paragraph{Authentication}\mbox{}

 IoT devices are susceptible to various security attacks \cite{b6, b7}.
 To prevent their success, the authors of~\cite{Chall-Conf060} proposed a design by integrating the IoT module with the Amazon IoT platform and securing access using authentication.
+The authentication for new IoT devices is done via certificate signing requests (CSR).
+The CSR requires certain information including a key to be sent to the AWS platform so that it may be authenticated.
+The Amazon server returns a certificate to the IoT device that can be used for mutual authentication of the IoT device and the Amazon IoT platform.
+These methods are able to then prevent attackers from accessing data or communicating with the IoT devices or the Amazon IoT platform.

 \paragraph{Security Evaluation}\mbox{}